 The Cost of Twins

 Budgeting is a huge topic and is something I need to tackle more here on the blog.
-Aside from medical costs, you’re going to need a lot of baby stuff.
+First and foremost will be the medical costs.
+If you have decent health insurance, then much of the cost shouldn’t be an issue for you.
+Check out Consumers Advocate for reviews of good insurance plans and providers.
+Aside from that, you’re going to need a lot of baby stuff.
 Don’t panic too much because you don’t need two of everything.
 Many things like toys, play mat, bouncer, they can share.
 Your stroller will be more expensive and you will need two car seats… we also bought two swing chairs which the twins napped in a lot at the start.

 Many stores such as Babies R Us and Pottery Barn Kids offer a multiples discounts, although they may ask to see birth certificates so go prepared.
 There are also lots of multiples programs you can join to get coupons and free stuff (gotta love free stuff).
 The Pennywise Mama has a good list of programs and phone numbers to call here.